Mochoʼ language

 Mochoʼ (known as Motozintleco in older sources) is a Mayan language spoken by the Mochoʼ people of Chiapas, Mexico.
-A source stated that it was known as Qatokʼ (from Qa-our and Tookʼ-language: our language), although this name has not received wide acceptance among the native speakers and the language, which is known as Mochoʼ by both the Mochoʼ people and the Mexican government.
+It was known as Qatokʼ (from Qa-our and Tookʼ-language: our language), although this name has not received wide acceptance among the native speakers and the language, which is known as Mochoʼ by both the Mochoʼ people and the Mexican government.
 Mochoʼ has a dialect called Tuzantec (Muchuʼ) spoken in Tuzantan, Chiapas.
 Alongside Jakaltek, Qʼanjobʼal, Chuj and Tojol-Abʼal, the Mochoʼ language is part of the Qʼanjobalan group from the western branch of Mayan languages.
+There are 20 Mayan languages in total, nearly all are spoken in the southernmost regions of Mexico, especially Chiapas and the three states of the Yucatán Peninsula.

 With about 124 speakers as of 2020, Mochoʼ is considered an endangered language.
 The Tuzantec dialect is moribund, with fewer than 5 speakers as of 2011.
 Educational programs in Mochoʼ are helping to preserve the language among youth and the process of teaching and learning the language in indigenous schools.

-Distribution
+Geogaphic distribution

 The two dialects of Mochoʼ are spoken in two different villages: the Tuzantec dialect in Tuzantán (a town near Huixtla, Chiapas), and the Mochoʼ dialect in Motozintla.
 Historically, the two groups descend from a single population living in the region of Belisario Domínguez about 500 years ago.
 According to local legend, the split and migration was caused by a plague of bats.
 Speakers have also been reported in the nearby towns of Tolimán, Buenos Aires, and Campana.
 Palosaari (2011) describes the Motozintlec dialect.

 Phonology

+The phonology of Mochoʼ is given in the tables below, where phonemes in parentheses represent allophones or sounds that only appear in loan words.